 In 2004, McCarthy produced the most widely acclaimed ad of the year – “Ashley’s Story,” for Progress for America Voter Fund, the largest conservative agenda 527.
 The ad was seen in 10 states and on national cable.
 More money was put behind “Ashley’s Story” (more than $16 million) than any other ad in American political history, and Advertising Age named “Ashley’s Story” one of the top ten ads of the year, the only political ad so honored.

-McCarthy also helped guide Senator Lisa Murkowski to a come-from-behind victory in Alaska in 2004.
+McCarthy also helped guide Senator Lisa Murkowski to a come-from-behind victory in Alaska in 2004, plus Senators Susan Collins (ME) and Larry Craig (ID) in 2002, and Conrad Burns (MT) in 2000.

 In 1990, McCarthy produced the winning ads for California Governor Pete Wilson.

-Along with historian Theodore H. White, McCarthy won the 1985 Emmy Award for Best Writing in a Documentary for the two-hour nationally syndicated special “Television and the Presidency.”
+Along with historian Theodore H. White, McCarthy won the national 1985 Emmy Award for Best Writing in a Documentary for the two-hour syndicated special “Television and the Presidency.”
+McCarthy also line produced and wrote several other programs while at Ailes Communications.

 From 1981 to 1987, McCarthy was senior vice president of Ailes Communications.
-He served as a strategist/writer/producer for Senators Malcolm Wallop, Phil Gramm, Warren Rudman, Dan Quayle, Bob Kasten, Mitch McConnell, Gordon Humphrey and Dave Durenberger, plus Governors George Deukmejian and Tom Kean.
+He served as a strategist/writer/producer for Senators Malcolm Wallop, Dave Durenberger, Phil Gramm, Gordon Humphrey, Mitch McConnell, Warren Rudman, Dan Quayle, Bob Kasten, and Al D’Amato, plus Governors George Deukmejian, Terry Branstad, and Tom Kean.

 McCarthy is a graduate of Georgetown University.
 He serves on the Corporate Advisory Board of So Others Might Eat (SOME), a major Washington, DC charity.

-He has spoken at many universities including Harvard, Stanford, UC Berkeley, Northwestern, NYU, Georgetown, George Washington, Eastern Michigan, University of Louisville, and USC.
+He has spoken at many universities including Harvard, Stanford, UC Berkeley, Northwestern, NYU, Georgetown, George Washington, Eastern Michigan, University of Louisville, USC, and Cal State Fullerton.